gruntjs/grunt-docs/Configuring-tasks.md

 Explain this here.

 ## Task Configuration & Targets
-When running a task, its configuration is found in your [Gruntfile](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-initConfig) under a property of the same name.
-Multi-tasks can have multiple configurations, defined using arbitrarily named "targets".
-In the example below, both `concat` and `uglify` tasks have been configured using targets.
+When running a task, grunt looks for its configuration in your [Gruntfile](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-initConfig) under a property of the same name.
+Multi-tasks can have multiple configurations, defined using arbitrarily named "targets."
+In the example below, both `concat` and `uglify` tasks have been configured with `foo` and `bar` targets.

 ```js
 grunt.initConfig({